Richard Lynch -- Chair

 Rev. Chris Singer serves as Senior Pastor at Trinity Klein Lutheran Church and School in Spring, Texas.
 He has led multiple mission trips to Kenya as well as served to lead rescue/relief/rebuild work following Hurricanes Katrina and Harvey.
 He also served as a crisis Chaplain for the Tustin Police Department.
 He and his wife Jeanette have been blessed to raise five children.

 Flora Tacquard is the Coordinator for Rescued Girls of Ewaso Osiligi Center, concentrating on connecting American sponsors with the rescued girls and coordinating information and correspondence between them.
 With a BA degree from the University of Houston in Sociology, Flora has been active in volunteer work with professional organizations focused on helping vulnerable children.
 Following several years of helping to lead mission trips to Kenya, she recognized God was preparing her for the establishment of Kenyan Schools of Hope.
-Flora and Ray have been blessed with three children and eight grandchildren.
+Flora and Ray have been blessed with three children, eight grandchildren, and two great grandchildren.

 Eric Mason Walker